How to Use These 11 Types of Lighting in Photography

 Types of Photographic Lighting and How to Use Them

-Whatever type of lighting you’re using for your images, there are different reasons to choose certain lighting for photography.
-Here we describe 11 types of photography lighting and how to use them:
+Whatever type of lighting you’re using for your images, there are different reasons to choose certain lighting for

 1. Ambient light

 Ambient light is defined as lighting that is not added to the scene by the photographer.
 Sunlight can be ambient lighting, but so can a streetlight, and don’t forget about moonlight.
 None of these are added to the scene by a photographer.

 The goal with ambient lighting is often to get a soft, evenly distributed light that can bounce from one surface to another.
 This kind of lighting works particularly well for landscape

 Some photographers make a distinction between ambient light from natural sources, such as sunlight, and ambient light produced by artificial lighting from manmade fixtures, such as a streetlight.
 You should be aware of that and take care to describe the lighting more specifically for your images.